Bainbridge Colby

 Bainbridge Colby (December 22, 1869 – April 11, 1950) was an American politician and attorney who was a co-founder of the United States Progressive Party and Woodrow Wilson's last Secretary of State.
-Colby was a Republican until he helped co-found the National Progressive Party in 1912; he ran for multiple offices as a member of that party, but never won.
+Colby was a Republican until he helped co-found the National Progressive Party in 1912; he ran for multiple offices as a member of that party, but did not win any.

 Colby served as Secretary of State from February 1920 until 1921, at a time when President Woodrow Wilson was medically handicapped and largely out of touch.
 He is best known for promoting a Good Neighbor policy for Latin America, and for denouncing the communist regime in Russia.

 Early life and education

 Bainbridge Colby was born in St. Louis, Missouri on December 22, 1869.
 He graduated from Williams College, where he was admitted to Phi Beta Kappa, then attended Columbia Law School and New York Law School (1892).

 Career

 He was admitted to the New York bar, and served as a member of the New York State Assembly (New York Co., 29th D.) 1901–1902.

 He spoke at the Colby College commencement on June 19, 1933, at which time he was awarded an honorary Doctor of Laws degree.